Case Studies

 WILLIAM BURKAMP

-William Burkamp had an accident when he was 9 years old, requiring surgery on the right side of his brain.
+Bill had an accident when he was nine, requiring surgery on the right side of his brain.
 This caused temporary paralysis on his left side.
 Physical impairments resurfaced as he aged.
 The family always suspected his decline to be a repercussion of this trauma.

-Bill served four years in the Navy, moved to Ohio and began a career with the Newark Air Force Station.
-He married and started college in 1967.
+After Bill served four years in the Navy, he began a career with the Newark Air Force Station.
+He married and started college.
 Two daughters and 14 years later, he earned his degree.
-He retired in 1996 and became active in five local veteran organizations.
+He retired in 1996 and was active in five local veteran organizations.

 Bill’s social skills began to diminish in 2007.
 And he was unable to react in emergency situations.
 In 2012 he stopped driving.
 His wife Mary took Bill to the doctor, sharing observations of obsessive compulsive disorder, weight loss, excessive daytime sleepiness, confusion, separation anxiety, and apathy.
 Bill had an MRI in 2012; “Alzheimer’s” was the diagnosis.

 In early 2018, when Bill was suddenly unable to assist with transfers and could no longer feed himself, he was placed in a rehab facility.
-After 4 months, he came home, where he lived for the rest of his life.
-Over those next three years, the family adjusted its lifestyle and obtained home health equipment to maintain safety and quality of life.
+After 4 months, he came home.
+Over those next three years, the family adjusted its lifestyle and obtained equipment to maintain safety and quality of life.

-On July 31, 2021 at 2am, Bill told his wife he was cold.
+At 2am, one morning in July 2021, Bill told his wife he was cold.
 She covered him up, with his favorite blanket, one last time.
 Bill’s brain was donated to the Mayo Clinic in Jacksonville, Florida.
 Through their work and the kindness of Brain Support Network staff, Mary now knows that Bill had Parkinson’s Disease (which explains the rigidity and stiffness), mild atrophy in the cerebellum, and mild vascular disease.

 JACK CAMPBELL